Im-Programmatist/Docker_Nerd/README.md

     - $ docker run bitnami/express
 7. To give name to creating container
     - $ docker run -it --name container_name ubuntu /bin/bash
+    - here -it is interactive mode it run docker and enter in container(not create and leave out, for this use -td),
-    (here -it is interactive mode, ubuntu is image name, bin/bash is for run commands in terminal which is created by -it )
+    - & ubuntu is image name, bin/bash is for run commands in terminal which is created by -it
 8. To start container
     - $ docker start container_name(ubuntu,express etc)
 9. To go inside container
     - $ docker attach container_name
+    - this attach will bring you in same process with existing process id - ppid (parent process id)
+    - $ docker exec container_name
+    - this exec will bring us inside container but in new process - pid
 10. To see all container available
     - $ docker ps -a
     (-a is all)